TysonReimer/AutoLinacQA/README.md

 Some of the Developer mode scripts contained in this repository allow for the execution of automatic gantry and couch movements.
-Ensure that you follow all safety guidelines for any linac delivery to avoid collissions.
+Ensure that you follow all safety guidelines for any linac delivery to avoid collisions.